cmembreno2/my-tasks-app/README.md

 # MyTasksApp
-App to save a list a tasks to do \n
+App to save a list a tasks to do
 This app includes a Firestore integration